 - German education server

 The topic of OER raises multifaceted questions in the context of teaching.
-At the AMH's OER workshop on July 5-6, 2018 at the University of Cologne, experts discussed pro and con arguments regarding the use of OERs.
+At the AMH's OER workshop on July 5-6, 2018 at the University of Cologne, experts discussed pro and con arguments (German) regarding the use of OERs.
 The key points of this discussion, including possible solutions regarding the aspects that speak against OERs, can be viewed here.

 Before using third-party materials, if available, observe the respective license conditions of the material.
 Make sure that you always cite sources.